runforrestrun/learning-oop-in-php/README.md

 # Improving OOP in PHP with kickass tuts & vids

-Goal: Improving my OOP & PHP knowledge with free stuff.
+Goal: Improving my OOP & PHP knowledge with awesome videos and tutorials for free.
 Yes.
 I like free stuff.

 Approach: Find 'good' free resources and learn.
 The 'good' stands for quality tutorials and videos; well-written and clearly explained.